lahtis/GeneSim/README.md

 # GeneSim
+The purpose of this program is to facilitate the development of story-based game designs.
 * genesim - A comprehensive kinship and family relationship simulator. (in development)
-* namegen - A simple name simulator that reads first name, middle name and last name from CVS files.
+* namegen - A simple commandline name simulator that reads first name, middle name and last name from histori CVS files.
 And prints 1 or 10 names to the screen.
 It can choose the second name with a 50% probability.

-The purpose of this program is to facilitate the development of story-based game designs.

-namegen - is ready to randomize names.
-It contains:
-* Most common male first names in 1860-1969 in Finland.
-* Most common male middle names in 1860-1969 in Finland.

-Task list
-* You can choose the settings for the generator you use.
-* Most common female first names in 1860-1969 in Finland.
-* Most common female middle names in 1860-1969 in Finland.
+<h1>Namegen – Historical Name Generator</h1>
+Namegen is a command-line based application designed to generate authentic Finnish names from specific historical periods.

+<h2>Key Features</h2>
+<li>Historical Dataset: Reads first, middle and last names from multiple CSV files, sorted by decade.</li>
+<li>Period Selection: Support for command-line parameters (-p <number>) allows name generation from a selected historical period automatically.</li>
+<li>Randomized Structure: Middle name usage is randomized (50% probability), creating realistic variation in names.</li>
+<li>Flexible Output: Generates one (1) name at a time by default, but supports expansion to ten (10) names (future feature).</li>
+<li>CLI Standards: Includes support for standard command line parameters such as -v (verbose), -h (help), and -V (version), ensuring ease of use.</li>

+<h2>Technical Specifications</h2>
+<li>Language: Pure C.</li>
+<li>Compatibility: Designed to work on both Windows and Linux environments (using #ifdef constructs).</li>
+<li>Version: 0.1.0 (Development stage).</li>
-Data is based https://www.tuomas.salste.net/suku/kela-etunimet.html#M1 research.
-There are a lot of ready-made names.
-The purpose of this is to initially generate one or more names for use by the program.
-The lists grow over the years, so the solution needs to be developed.
+<li>Data is based on https://www.tuomas.salste.net/suku/kela-etunimet.html#M1 research.
+There are a lot of ready-made names.</li>